Bupropion: Depression

 The evidence overall supports the effectiveness of bupropion over placebo for the treatment of depression.
+Evidence-based guidelines consistently recommend bupropion as a treatment option for adults with major depressive disorder; some support first-line use for major depressive disorder, but there is limited guidance for treatment-resistant depression.
 Some peer-reviewed studies suggest the quality of evidence is low.
 Some meta-analyses report that bupropion has an at-most small effect size for depression.
-One meta-analysis reported a large effect size.
-However, there were methodological limitations with this meta-analysis, including using a subset of only five trials for the effect size calculation, substantial variability in effect sizes between the selected trials—which led the authors to state that their findings in this area should be interpreted with "extreme caution"—and general lack of inclusion of unpublished trials in the meta-analysis.
-Unpublished trials are more likely to be negative in findings, and other meta-analyses have included unpublished trials.
 Evidence suggests that the effectiveness of bupropion for depression is similar to that of other antidepressants.

-Over the autumn and winter months, bupropion prevents the development of depression in those who have recurring seasonal affective disorder: 15% of participants on bupropion experienced a major depressive episode vs. 27% of those on placebo.
-Bupropion also improves depression in bipolar disorder, with the efficacy and risk of an affective switch being similar to other antidepressants.
+Over the autumn and winter months, bupropion can prevent the development of depression in those who have recurring seasonal affective disorder: 15% of participants on bupropion experienced a major depressive episode vs. 27% of those on placebo.
+Bupropion also improves depression in bipolar disorder, however the risk of an affective switch is similar to other antidepressants.

 Bupropion has several features that distinguish it from other antidepressants: for instance, unlike the majority of antidepressants, it does not usually cause sexual dysfunction, and the occurrence of sexual side effects is not different from placebo.
 Bupropion treatment is not associated with weight gain; on the contrary, the majority of studies observed significant weight loss in bupropion-treated participants.
 Bupropion treatment also is not associated with the sleepiness that may be produced by other antidepressants.
 Bupropion is more effective than selective serotonin reuptake inhibitors (SSRIs) at improving symptoms of hypersomnia and fatigue in depressed patients.

-Bupropion is effective in the treatment of anxious depression and, contrary to common belief, does not exacerbate anxiety in this context.
+Bupropion is effective in the treatment of depression with comorbid anxiety (also known as anxious depression) and, contrary to common belief, does not exacerbate anxiety in this context.
 The effectiveness of bupropion for anxious depression is equivalent to that of SSRIs in the case of depression with low or moderate anxiety, whereas SSRIs show a modest effectiveness advantage in terms of response rates for depression with high anxiety.
+In contrast to other antidepressants like SSRIs, bupropion is not approved for treatment of anxiety disorders.

 The addition of bupropion to a prescribed SSRI is a common strategy when people do not respond to the SSRI, and it is supported by clinical trials.
 However, it appears to be inferior to the addition of atypical antipsychotic aripiprazole.